i stand up

 LUCILLE CLIFTON

-IN THE WAKE OF THE COVID PANDEMIC, with its economic upheavals, violent impacts on communities of color, and the global rise of political extremism, helping professionals continue to navigate the damaging long-term impacts on their clients’ lives.
-These include worsening mental health conditions, an increase in addictions, as well as marital and relationship breakdowns.
+IN A VOLATILE AND THREATENING POLITICAL CLIMATE, with the rise of white supremacy and its violent impacts on communities of color, and the global rise of political extremism and conflict, and so much uncertainty, helping professionals continue to navigate the effects on their clients’ lives: worsening mental health conditions, increasing levels of anxiety and depression, an increase in addictions, as well as marital and relationship breakdowns.
 Agencies lack resources to meet urgent needs in the communities they serve, creating painful ethical dilemmas for professionals.
-How do we revise and reinvigorate our commitment to being anti-racist practitioners?
+How do we fortify our commitment to being anti-racist practitioners?

 It is increasingly imperative for helping professionals to center racial justice in the ways they work, particularly when it comes to clinical ethical decision-making.
 How do we deepen our commitment to racial justice beyond the usual statements about cultural competency and social justice?
-Contemporary thinking in anti-racist and anti-oppressive practices provides an innovative framework for moving in this direction.
+Contemporary thinking in anti-racist and anti-oppressive practices provides an innovative framework for fortifying ourselves in a world hostile to these values.

 Co-facilitated with Tori Lopez, LCSW, this one-day, in-person, scenario-driven workshop provides a forum for helping professionals to deepen their commitment to racial justice.
-It provides an ethical decision-making model that centers race as it helps practitioners resolve ethical dilemmas related to the ongoing ripple effects of the pandemic era.
+It provides an ethical decision-making model that centers race as it helps practitioners resolve ethical dilemmas related to the ongoing ripple effects of the Age of Overwhelm.

 OBJECTIVES